 Child support laws and guidelines are designed so that payments are used for the benefit of the child.
 However, courts typically don’t mandate how the child support payments are to be spent.
 Unless there is substantial evidence that the receiving parent is neglecting the child or involved in criminal acidity.
 The money the custodial parent (the parent who has the most time with the child) receives can be spent in any way they choose.

 Expenses child support is used for include:

 Call the Family Law team at Fulmer Law, PA 863.457.2834 to schedule a consultation and discuss your child support concerns.
 We promise to provide reliable legal advice for your child support case.

 When you are looking for information on how to get child support, it is a good idea to start with reliable legal advice from an experienced child support lawyer.
 To begin, you must file the necessary documents with your local child support office.
 The legal paperwork and filing process can be complicated.
 Our experienced family law legal team will guide you through the process and make sure all your questions are answered.

-Back child support is money owed to you that has not been paid.
+Delinquent child support payments, also called “back child support,” is money owed that has not been paid.
 It starts from the date of the petition.
 For example, if a petition for child support is filed Jan 1, 2020 and child support is not set or finalized until July 1, 2020, the back child support will be for the previous 6 months.
 Back child support also includes late or missed child support payments that have been ordered by a court.
 Parents who are late or have missed child support payments must pay the debt in full, including any applicable fees and interest charges.

 One of the most frequently asked child support question we receive from our clients is “How much child support will I get?”
 The answer depends on several factors.
 You will receive the amount of child support ordered by the court after considering all the factors in Florida Statute 61.30.
 The Court will also use the Guidelines provided by the State of Florida.